Skip to main content

 A landlord is not required to serve the section 8 notice in any particular way.

-Where the tenant does not acknowledge that they were served with the notice, the landlord must prove they served it.[15]
+Where the tenant does not acknowledge that they were served with the notice, the court must consider whether it was received by the tenant or came to the tenant's attention on the balance of probabilities.[17]

 Service by post does not prove service unless the tenancy agreement allows this.
-The tenancy could allow service in line with section 196 Law of Property Act 1925.
-This allows valid service by registered post, recorded delivery, or personal delivery to the tenant's property.[16]
+The tenancy agreement could specify that notice can be served in line with section 196 Law of Property Act 1925.
+This allows valid service by registered post, recorded delivery, or personal delivery to the tenant's property.[18]

 Service on joint tenants

-The notice must be served on all joint tenants and all tenants must be named on the notice, even if they are not resident.[17]
+All joint tenants must be named on the notice, even if some are not resident.[19]

 When the landlord uses ground 7A or ground 14A